gregives/snapScroll.js/README.md

     * `currentPoint`: Index of the current scroll point.
     * `targetPoint`: Index of the target/destination scroll point.

+    Returning `false` from the `onLeave` function will cancel the scroll before it takes place.

 * `onArrive(prevPoint, currentPoint)`: Called when arriving at a scroll point i.e. when the animation has finished.

     * `prevPoint`: Index of the previous scroll point.